 Grind extra fine

 The PAX 3 works best with very finely ground herb.
-A two-piece grinder works best, but you can also turn over the grinding layers of the Planet of the Vapes grinder, or your favorite four-tier, so that the herb stays between the teeth longer.
+A two-piece grinder works best, but you can also turn over your favorite four-tier so that the herb stays between the teeth longer.

 Pack it down tight